deluxateer/game-soundboard/README.md

 # Game Soundboard

 A soundboard progressive web app that plays audio lines of the requested character.
-When a user selects a character, they are redirected to a webpage where a JSON file contain the selected character's data and theme colors are extracted (via jQuery AJAX function) and dynamically rendered onto the page.
+When a user selects a character, they are redirected to a webpage where a JSON file containing the selected character's data and theme colors are extracted (via jQuery AJAX function) and dynamically rendered onto the page.

-This project the usual HTML, CSS, JS as well as jQuery and NPM (Node.js Package Manager) packages.
+This project has the usual HTML, CSS, JS as well as jQuery and NPM (Node.js Package Manager) packages.
 One of them was Gulp.js, a task runner used to streamline the workflow used in this project and utilize the other packages that were installed.

-An attempt was made to utilized service workers to cache the data so it can still be render offline, but it failed.
+An attempt was made to utilized service workers to cache the data so it can still be rendered offline, but it failed.
 A possible extra to fix in the future.

-Note: All audio, images, and fonts are trademarked property belong to their respective companies, which I am willing to take down upon request.
+Note: All audio, images, and fonts are trademarked property belonging to their respective companies, which I am willing to take down upon request.
 Please don't sue me.

 ## Running This Project

 **To use my project:**

 1. Clone this repo into a local directory.
-In the root directory, run `npm install` to install of the necessary components automatically (assuming you already have npm installed).
+In the root directory, run `npm install` to install of the necessary components automatically (assuming you already have npm itself installed).
 2. When the installations are complete, simply issue the command `gulp` and the necessary CSS and JS will automatically be generated and the live-server will start up, taking you to the landing page.
 Enjoy!

 Alternatively, it is currently hosted on [Firebase.](https://game-soundboard.firebaseapp.com/)